tamasjung/maker/README.md

 In the former `b` depends on function `a` function.
 If `a` needs a new parameter then `b` needs too.
 Let's imagine this is much deeper call stack, any change in the bottom causes catastrophic escalation.
-Even worse when you realize that you want to make the computation in `a`asynchronous.
+Even worse when you realize that you want to make the computation `a` asynchronous.
 Not so when you defer this dependency up to higher level, to c* in our case.

 We are not programming this way because the potentially big `let` is rather